Community Safety

 Crisis Management Response Structure

-In the event of an emergency, the Director of Community Safety or designee will contact the Executive Team, consisting of the President, Vice Presidents and Deans of the college, to report the emergency.
+In the event of an emergency, or when an emergency is likely, the Director of Community Safety or designee will contact the Executive Team, consisting of the President and Vice Presidents of the college, to report the situation.

 Update and Drill

-The ERT and designees will review and update this plan each June or more frequently, as needed.
-ERT members will practice emergency procedures on a regular basis and will obtain training or re-training as needed.
+The Director of Community Safety, in collaboration with ERT members, will review and update this plan each June or more frequently, as needed.
+ERT members will practice emergency procedures on a regular basis and will obtain training or retraining as needed.

 EMERGENCY RESPONSE TEAM RESPONSIBILITIES